-Figure 6.6 (left) shows the partial form factor normalized to volume fraction Φ , $P(Q)/\Phi$, in shell and core contrast for micelles formed by a symmetric amphiphilic block copolymer poly(ethylene-alt-propylene)-poly(ethylene oxide), h-PEP4-dh-PEO4 (the numbers denote the block molecular weight in kg/mol) [22].
+Figure 6.7 (left) shows the partial form factor normalized to volume fraction $\Phi$ , $P(Q)/\Phi$ , in shell and core contrast for micelles formed by a symmetric amphiphilic block copolymer poly(ethylene-alt-propylene)-poly(ethylene oxide), h-PEP4-dh-PEO4 (the numbers denote the block molecular weight in kg/mol) [22].
 Already, a qualitative discussion of the data reveals important features of the micellar architecture.
-First, the forward scatterings, I (Q = 0), in the two contrasts are the same.
-This is expected for micelles formed by a symmetric diblock copolymer in shell and core contrast (we should note that the two blocks have the same molar volume V_w) and is in this sense a proof of the applied contrast conditions.
-This means that the scattering profiles shown in figure 2 are directly reflecting pure shell and core properties.
-Second, both scattering profiles show well defined maxima and minima, up to 4 in core contrast, which arise from sharp interfaces typical for a monodisperse, compact particle.
-Also shown is Porod's law $I \sim Q^{-4}$, which describes the limiting envelope of all form factor oscillations.
-(We should note that one has to consider that these oscillations are already smeared by the instrumental resolution function, so the data shown offer even more confirmation of the strong segregation between the core and corona and the low polydispersity of the micelles.)
+First, the forward scatterings, I(Q=0), in the two contrasts are the same.
+This is expected for micelles formed by a symmetric diblock copolymer in shell and core contrast (we should note that the two blocks have the same molar volume $V_w$ ) and is in this sense a proof of the applied contrast conditions.
+This means that the scattering profiles shown in figure 6.7 are directly reflecting pure shell and core properties.
+Second, both scattering profiles show well defined maxima and minima, up to four in core contrast, which arise from sharp interfaces typical for a monodisperse, compact spherical particle, see chapter 5, equation 5.3.
+These minima occur whenever QR = tan(QR), i.e. at QR = 4.493, 7.725, ... $(n + 1/2) \pi$ (We should note that one has to consider that these oscillations are already smeared by the instrumental resolution function, so the data shown offer even more confirmation of the strong segregation between the core and corona and the low polydispersity of the micelles).

+Also shown is Porod's law $I \sim Q^{-4}$ , which describes the limiting envelope of all form factor oscillations.
 We should emphasize that in core contrast no blob scattering is visible [22].
 This also corroborates the compact PEP core.
-A quantitative analysis in terms of a core-shell model gave the following micellar parameters: aggregation number P = 1600, core radius $R{core} = 145$ Å and shell radius $R{m} = 280$ Å with a polydispersity of $\approx 5\%$.
-The solvent fraction in the swollen shell is $\Phi{solv} = 60\%$.
-Figure 6.6 (right) shows the corresponding partial form factor data, $P(Q)/\Phi$, in shell and core contrast for an asymmetric h-PEP1-dh-PEO20.
-The differences compared to figure 6.6. (left) are obvious: the difference in forward scattering of the two contrasts is reflecting the asymmetry of the block copolymer.
-Moreover, no maxima or minima are visible (also not at high Q in core contrast) and the power law observed in shell contrast has a slope of only $I \sim Q^{-5/3}$, which is typical for a polymer chain in a good solvent and arises from the swelling of the PEO in the shell (blob scattering).
-A quantitative analysis gives the following micellar parameters: aggregation number P = 130, core radius R{core} = 34 Å and shell radius $R{\rm m}$ = 260 Å.
+A quantitative analysis in terms of a core-shell model gave the following micellar parameters: aggregation number P = 1600, core radius $R{\text{core}} = 145$ Å and shell radius $R{\text{m}} = 280$ Å with a polydispersity of $\approx 5\%$ .
+The solvent fraction in the swollen shell is $\Phi{\text{solv}} = 60\%$ .

+Figure 6.7 (right) shows the corresponding partial form factor data, $P(Q)/\Phi$ , in shell and core contrast for an asymmetric h-PEP1-dh-PEO20.
+The differences compared to figure 6.7 (left) are obvious: the difference in forward scattering of the two contrasts is reflecting the asymmetry of the block copolymer.
+Moreover, no maxima or minima are visible (also not at high Q in core contrast) and the power law observed in shell contrast has a slope of only $I \sim Q^{-5/3}$ , which is typical for a polymer chain in a good solvent and arises from the swelling of the PEO in the shell (blob scattering).
+A quantitative analysis gives the following micellar parameters: aggregation number P = 130, core radius $R{core} = 34$ Å and shell radius $R{m} = 260$ Å.

-Fig. 6.7: Form factors of block copolymer micelles with varying architecture in core (red) and shell contrast(blue).
-Left symmetric PEP4-PEO;right asymmetric PEP1-PEO20, the numbers denote the block molecular weight in kg/mole.
-Figure taken from [22].
+Fig. 6.7: Form factors of block copolymer micelles with varying architecture in core (red) and shell contrast (blue).
+Left symmetric PEP4-PEO; right asymmetric PEP1-PEO20, the numbers denote the block molecular weight in kg/mole [22] (Reprinted by permission of IOP Publishing, copyright 2004).